pratigya-icep/one-click-hugo-cms/site/content/courses/upsc/index.md

 +++
-title = "upsc"
-description = "Frequently asked questions"
-#keywords = ["FAQ","How do I","questions","what if"]
-layout = "course"
+title = "Union Public Service Commission" description = "The civil services offer fine opportunities to the youth for serving the people.
+Our country needs honest, efficient, competent and dynamic officers who know the ethos of the land." keywords = ["About UPSC","UPSC Exam Pattern","UPSC Eligibility & Qualification","UPSC Syllabus"] layout = "course"
 #type = "course"
 data_file = "upsccarousel.html"